derekaraki-kurdyla/csci205_final_project/README.md

 Link to main page: https://docs.oracle.com/javase/8/javafx/api/toc.htm

 ## How to run it
-*IMPORTANT - Update this with information about how to build and run your project!

 - Make sure you are in csci205_final_project directory
 - Run ..gradlew run in the terminal